zama-ai/concrete/docs/core-features/workarounds.md

 # Common tricks

-As explained in the [Basics of FHE](fhe\_basics.md), the challenge for developers is to adapt their code to fit FHE constraints.
-In this document we have collected some common examples to illustrate the kind of optimization one can do to get better performance.
+This document introduces several common techniques for optimizing code to fit Fully Homomorphic Encryption (FHE) [constraints](../core-features/fhe_basics.md#pbs-management).
+The examples provided demonstrate various workarounds and performance optimizations that you can implement while working with the **Concrete** library.

 {% hint style="info" %}
 All code snippets provided here are temporary workarounds.
 In future versions of Concrete, some functions described here could be directly available in a more generic and efficient form.
 These code snippets are coming from support answers in our [community forum](https://community.zama.ai)
 {% endhint %}

-## Minimum/Maximum for several values
+## Minimum/Maximum for multiple values

 Concrete supports `np.minimum`/`np.maximum` natively, but not `np.min`/`np.max` yet.
-To work around it, you can do a series of `np.minimum`/`np.maximum`s:
+To achieve the functionality, you can do a series of `np.minimum`/`np.maximum`s:

 ```python
 import numpy as np